Cooperative

-A cooperative (also known as co-operative, co-op, or coop) is "an autonomous association of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly owned and democratically-controlled enterprise".
+A cooperative (also known as co-operative, coöperative, co-op, or coop) is "an autonomous association of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly owned and democratically-controlled enterprise".
 Cooperatives are democratically controlled by their members, with each member having one vote in electing the board of directors.
+They differ from collectives in that they are generally built from the bottom-up, rather than the top-down.